 The indicator is ready to use!

 How to use in trading?

-As mentioned earlier, the Detrended Price Oscillator measures the difference between a past price and a moving average.
+As mentioned earlier, the Detrended Price Oscillator measures the difference between the past price and the moving average.
 The horizontal line corresponds to the displaced moving average.
-Hence, the DPO is positive when the price is above the average and negative when below it.
+The DPO, therefore, is positive when the price is above and negative when below the average .

 The indicator is especially useful when trading on shorter time frames.
-Not being interested in long-term trading, you might want to exclude lasting trends from your estimations and only consider shorter fluctuations.
-For such a purpose there is no better tool than the DPO.
+Not being interested in long-term trading, you might want to exclude lasting trends from your estimates and only consider shorter fluctuations.
+For this purpose DPO can be a great tool.
 If it is your case, take a brief look at the DPO before opening the deal and you will know to what extent the prevailing trend is responsible for the price change.

-The DPO can also be used to estimate average cycle length.
-For example, when trading a CFD on a particular stock, you might want to know the amount of time it takes for the price to appreciate and then decline.
+DPO can also be used to estimate the average cycle length.
+For example, when trading CFDs on a particular stock, you might want to know the amount of time it takes for the price to appreciate and then decline.
 Financial markets have a tendency to repeat themselves.
-Periods of growth will, therefore, intermingle with downward trends.
-Using the DPO you can be prepared to an upcoming trend reversal.
-Calculate the distance between the neighboring highs/lows to estimate the average cycle length.
+Periods of growth will, therefore, intermingle with periods of depression.
+Using DPO you can be prepared for an upcoming trend reversal.
+Calculate the distance between the neighboring highs and lows to estimate the average cycle length.
 Consider using it later when the ongoing cycle is about to end.